SamyMekk/samymekk.github.io/_teaching/2026-StochasticControlML-M2.md

 - Reinforcement learning for stochastic control problems.
 - Generative AI for data generation.

-The content of the course is presented in the following [page](https://samymekk.github.io/Labs-Stochastic-Control-and-Machine-Learning/).
+The content of the course is presented in the following [page](https://samymekk.github.io/Labs-Stochastic-Control-and-Machine-Learning/) where the lab sessions and some course reminders are presented.